April 28, 2025•7 min read••

 sudo systemctl restart nginx

-Now, you should be able to access your Node.js app via http://your-domain.com
+Now, you should be able to access your Node.js app via http://your-domain.com or http://your-server-ip without needing to specify the port.

 For security, you should set up SSL on your server.
 You can use Let's Encrypt to get a free SSL certificate.